Write accessible documents for people with dyslexia or visual impairment

 Shows examples of using contrasting colour to make text more accessible for readers.

-Certain bright colour combinations can make text uncomfortable to read.
-Don’t give your reader a headache!
+Bright colour combinations can make text uncomfortable to read.
+You should never give your reader a headache!

 4. Use accessible headings